thunderbird89/esf/stories/story-knock-knock.md

 The fourth drink appeared without him ordering it.
 Then the fifth.

 Somewhere around the sixth drink, Vael'thi noticed his coordination was declining.
-His large eyes had trouble focusing, and his bioluminescent markings were flickering irregularly—a sign of significant intoxication that his training told him should concern him more than it currently did.
+His large eyes had trouble focusing, and his bioluminescent markings were flickering irregularly - a sign of significant intoxication that his training told him should concern him more than it currently did.

 > "I think," he said carefully, "I may have had too much."

 > "Probably," Shael'na agreed, her own markings still steady and controlled.
 "But you're on leave.
 You've earned it."

-She shifted closer on her stool, and he caught her scent—something that his hindbrain registered as appealing, though he couldn't identify why.
+She shifted closer on her stool, and he caught her scent - something that his hindbrain registered as appealing, though he couldn't identify why.
 Her hand rested briefly on his arm, and he felt the warmth of her touch through his uniform sleeve.

 > "Your comm unit," she said, gesturing to the small device clipped to his belt.
 "Is that a command-grade model?
 I've only seen those in technical specifications."